FREELANG Dictionary - FAQ (Frequently Asked Questions)

 Q. How can I edit a list?

 A. Just click on a word, modify it and hit Enter key to validate.
-For more information about editing, adding or deleting entries, please refer to the Help file of the program (Help menu or F1 key).
+For more information about editing, adding or deleting entries, please refer to the online user guide.

 Q. Once the list has been improved, how can I send it to you?